averyrijos/Optimized_GNN/substrate_theory.md

 # Theorem: $\Lambda$-Invaria**Step 1 — From Domain to Substrate Proj**Step 3 — P' is a $\Lambda$-Invariant

+© Avery Rijos and PROMETHIVM LLC.
+All rights reserved.
+PROMETHIVM™ is a trademark of PROMETHIVM LLC.

+> **Copyright Notice:**
+>
+> This document may be used for academic and noncommercial purposes without restriction.
+Commercial use requires explicit permission from the copyright holders.

+---

 ## Introduction

 This document develops a formal substrate theory of invariance, establishing how domain-specific invariants arise from, and are sustained by, a generative substrate $\Lambda$.
 It presents a sequence of theorems and corollaries that rigorously connect invariance in any instantiation $\Lambda_i$ to substrate-level properties, quantifies the conditions for substrate coherence, and models the lifecycle of invariance density.
 The framework applies broadly to physics, biology, and information systems, providing a unified mathematical language for understanding stability, decay, and regeneration of invariants across domains.